-Photographing the stars or the Milky Way at night isn’t all the difficult.
-However, unlike most other areas of photography, whether it be landscapes or portraits, the equipment makes all the difference in the world, and it can get pricey.
-The reason being, there isn’t a whole light to work with, so you need to bring in cleanly, as much of it as possible.
+Photographing the stars or the Milky Way at night isn’t all that difficult.
+However, unlike most other photography disciplines, whether it be landscapes or portraits, the equipment makes all the difference in the world.
+The equipment isn’t cheap either.
+The reason being, there isn’t a whole light to work with, so you need to bring in as much of it as possible.

-This goes without saying, but you’ll need a nice sturdy tripod and a cable release, or remote trigger capability.
+This goes without saying, but you’ll need a nice sturdy tripod and a shutter release cable or remote trigger capability.
 It’s impossible to shoo the milky way hand-held.
 Exposure times will vary, but most of the time they are going to be around 20 seconds.
-Anything longer than about 25 seconds is going to capture the Earth’s rotation.
-As a result, the stars will start to appear oblong rather than dots.
+Anything longer than about 25 seconds and you’re going to capture the Earth’s rotation and the stars will start to appear oblong rather than dots.
 You could always get some really facing star tracking hardware, but it’s really not needed.

 Focusing can be tricky.
 Simply adjusting your lens to focus “infinity” won’t work.
 The reason being, the lens can actually focus beyond infinity such that nothing is in focus.
 You have a couple options.